AbdelrahmanAmr3/earthstat/docs/usage/xES_usage.md

 ### Step 7: Aggregate Data
+f

-xEarthStat's Aggregation process utilize the avilability of GPU for parallel computation, and using the avilalble CPU cores for multiprocessing. it automaticly detect if there is a GPU or not, if not it shift computational processing on CPU.
+xEarthStat's Aggregation process utilize the availability of GPU for parallel computation, and using the avilalble CPU cores for multiprocessing. it automatically detect if there is a GPU or not, if not it shift computational processing on CPU.

 - `max_workers`: Default to total number of CPU's cores.
 You can change the number of cores that used in multiprocessing.
 - `all_touched`: Default to `False` to just consider pixels within the geometry object. `True` to consider all touched pixels by geo-object.